vmware-tanzu/cloud-suitability-analyzer/doc/CSA-UserManual.md

 ### Overview

-The `cas ui` command launches a browser-based visual explorer.
+The `csa ui` command launches a browser-based visual explorer.
 You'll see `csa` write out some status information then the last line `Using Http FileSystem`.
 This is your indication that `csa ui` is waiting for you to directory your browser to `localhost:3001`

 ```bash
 Csa: 1.63.0-rev.2 DBEngine: sqlite-3.25.2	DBName: csa.db